Intensives descriptions

 Esteban (continuing students only) Laboratory and bioinformatics projects on the structure and function of the gut microbiome in post-viral chronic diseases myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and Long COVID.
 We are investigating the role of microbial tryptophan metabolites, which interact with host receptors to regulate inflammation, neurological function, and gut permeability.

-Hughey (continuing students only) The overarching goal of research in my lab is to expand our understanding of the factors and processes that influence the formation of the microbiome of vertebrate animals.
+Hughey (accepting new students) The overarching goal of research in my lab is to expand our understanding of the factors and processes that influence the formation of the microbiome of vertebrate animals.
 We investigate microbiome assembly as a basic process and are also interested in how this process can be perturbed by environmental challenges such as pathogens and stressful abiotic conditions.
 This work is highly integrative, drawing upon the fields of microbiology, molecular biology, community ecology, disease ecology, and bioinformatics.

-Kennell (continuing students only) Research will focus on characterizing the role of a family of HAD-domain containing phosphatases in regulating Drosophila melanogaster development and metabolism.
+Kennell (accepting new students) Research will focus on characterizing the role of a family of HAD-domain containing phosphatases in regulating Drosophila melanogaster development and metabolism.
 Wet lab and computational projects are available depending on the student’s interests.
 Projects related to studying yeasts used in beer fermentation may also be available.

 Long (continuing students only).
 Experimental, biorobotic, and computational projects on the behavior, development, and evolution of animals.
 Also can take on COGS 399 students